 Onshore operations

 Over the last few years we have taken numerous steps to further reduce the carbon footprint across our offices and warehouses.
-We have installed solar panels at a number of our premises in the Netherlands and abroad, including our Papendrecht headquarters, which together generate more than three million kilowatt hours of green electricity each year.
+We have installed solar panels at all of our premises in the Netherlands, including our Papendrecht headquarters, which together generate more than four million kilowatt hours of green electricity each year.
 Our distribution center in Vlaardingen holds an energy label A+++ and is CO2 negative.
-More recently, we installed a total of 820 panels on the roof of our office in Singapore, which provide for approximately 60% of the building’s total electricity usage.

 Our fleet